juliazhuzhu/tinode_grpc_java/README.md

 2.APIs
-ChatAdminClient is the object that interact with the server directly, you need to use object to configure , login and create/del chat groups.
+ChatAdminClient is the object that interact with the server directly, you need to use the object to configure logs, login server and create/del chat groups.
 Also please be aware that the communication pattern in the project is asynchronized.
-The interface ChatEventNotifier is a place where you can handle events sent from server.
+The interface ChatEventNotifier is the place where you can implements your event handler and process events sent from server.

+3.Events
+ChatAdminEvent
+    ChatAdminMsgEvent
+        ChatAdminGroupMsgEvent

+The above hierarchy shows its relationship.
+We have 8 type of events, the relation between the event type and the event class is also listd.
+HI_FAILURE,LOGIN_SUCCESS,LOGIN_FAILURE -- ChatAdminMsgEvent
+ADDGROUP_SUCESS,ADDGROUP_FAILURE,DELGROUP_SUCESS,DELGROUP_FAILURE -- ChatAdminGroupMsgEvent
+NETWORK_FAILURE -- ChatAdminEvent